input-output-hk/partner-chains/docs/user-guides/chain-builder.md

 3. Set the partner-chains parameters
 4. Store the main chain configuration

-This wizard will result in a `partner-chains-cli-chain-config.json` file.
+This wizard will submit a governance initialisation transaction, that spends the genesis utxo.
+It will also result in a `partner-chains-cli-chain-config.json` file.
 After it has been generated, it should be updated with your keys and the keys of other *permissioned* candidates in the `initial_permissioned_candidates` array.

 Example: